 We can also perform calculations on modulo operations.

 (A + B) mod C = (A mod C + B mod C) mod C

 (A - B) mod C = (A mod C - B mod C) mod C

-So, the modulo of the sum of two numbers is equal to the sum of modulo of those numbers calculated separately, and then modulo divisor.
+So, the modulo of the sum of two numbers is equal to the sum of the modulo of those numbers calculated separately, then multiplied by the modulo divisor.
 The first stage is made to get rid of the quotient part, and then the mod operation is used again.
 Have a look at the example:

 A = 11, B = 7, C = 4

 (11 + 7) mod 4 = (11 mod 4 + 7 mod 4) mod 4

 left part of the equation:

 (11 + 7) mod 4 = 18 mod 4 = 2